usdot-jpo-ode/wzdx/spec-content/enumerated-types/LaneType.md

 ## Values
 Value | Description
 --- | ---
-`lane` | Generic lane type, intended to be used for normal, driveable lanes `right-turning-lane` | A lane where right turns are permissible `left-turning-lane`| A lane where left turns are permissible `right-exit-lane` | A lane with an egress on the right
+`general` | The most generic lane type, intended to be used for general purpose travel lanes.
+`right-turning-lane` | A lane where right turns are permissible `left-turning-lane`| A lane where left turns are permissible `right-exit-lane` | A lane with an egress on the right